spsquared/SPARK_Future-Engineers_2023/README.md

 Copy `camera_overrides.isp` from `/dist/` in the project folder to `/var/nvidia/nvcam/settings/` on the Jetson Nano.

-Give the overrides permissions with the next two:
+Give the override permissions with the next two:

 ```
 sudo chmod 664 /var/nvidia/nvcam/settings/camera_overrides.isp